 Additionally, some researchers and health experts now believe that chronic active viral infections, such as EBV, may be the root cause of autoimmune conditions issues such as Hashimoto’s and lupus, and may be responsible for chronic illnesses like MS and Lyme disease.
 EBV can also be what’s considered a co-infection to Lyme disease.

 One theory is that EBV becomes deeply embedded in your organ tissue over time.
 Then as your immune system tries to fight the virus, it appears to be attacking the organ.

 Hello misdiagnosed autoimmune conditions.
 Which is what happened to me.

 Here’s where it gets tricky: there isn’t a standardized test for this.
 Different labs show different results.
 Some show a pass/fail/yes/no result, and some show a level-based result.
-I’m going to write more in detail about the tests I’ve had and show you examples in my next post, because this blog post is already twice as long as most of my posts. 😉
+I’ve written more about the EBV tests I’ve had and show you examples in my next post, because this blog post is already twice as long as most of my posts. 😉